Addiction: Potential vaccines for addiction to substances

-Treatment and management
+Treatment

-To be effective, treatment for addiction that is pharmacological or biologically based need to be accompanied by other interventions such as cognitive behavioral therapy (CBT), individual and group psychotherapy, behavior modification strategies, twelve-step programs, and residential treatment facilities.
+To be effective, treatment for addiction that is pharmacological or biologically based need to be accompanied by other interventions such as cognitive behavioral therapy (CBT) and dialectical behavioral therapy (DBT); individual and group psychotherapy, behavior modification strategies, twelve-step programs, and residential treatment facilities.
+The transtheoretical model (TTM) can be used to determine when treatment can begin and which method will be most effective.
+If treatment begins too early, it can cause a person to become defensive and resistant to change.